Assurant (AIZ)

 This is because insurers are balance sheet businesses, where assets and liabilities define the core economics.
 This means that interest income and expense should be factored into the definition of profit but taxes - which are largely out of a company’s control - should not.

-In Q3, Assurant’s pre-tax profit margin was 10.2%.
-This result was 5.1 percentage points better than the same quarter last year.
+Assurant’s pre-tax profit margin came in at 8.5% this quarter.
+This result was in line with the same quarter last year.

 8. Earnings Per Share

-Assurant’s EPS grew at a remarkable 16% compounded annual growth rate over the last five years, higher than its 5.1% annualized revenue growth.
-However, this alone doesn’t tell us much about its business quality because its pre-tax profit margin didn’t improve.
+Assurant’s EPS grew at a remarkable 18.1% compounded annual growth rate over the last five years, higher than its 6% annualized revenue growth.
+This tells us the company became more profitable on a per-share basis as it expanded.

 Like with revenue, we analyze EPS over a shorter period to see if we are missing a change in the business.